grbknr1996/JS-Interview-Ready-Reckoner/NodeJS/promises.md

 #### Promise.allSettled will never reject -it will resolve once all Promises in the array have either rejected or resolved.

+#### Using Promise.race() to implement multiple promises

+#### The race method is another way the promise object allows you to work with multiple promises.
+The Promise.race() method returns a promise that fulfills or rejects #### as soon as one of the promises in an iterable array is fulfilled or rejected.
+This array of promises is passed as an argument to the method.

 ```js
 Promise.all([Promise.reject(1), Promise.resolve(2)])
 .catch((err) => {